 Advancing Clinical Research

-About a thousand clinical research studies are under way at the Clinical Center, most of them sponsored by the Institutes and Centers at NIH.
+About 1,500 clinical research studies are under way at the Clinical Center, most of them sponsored by the Institutes and Centers at NIH.
 These different institutes, centers, and divisions study diseases such as cancer, AIDS, heart trouble, eye problems, dental problems, depression, and nerve diseases, to name just a few.

 Protocols by Research Type

 Clinical studies are medical research studies (or protocols) in which human volunteers participate.
 Clinical trials are studies developing or investigating new treatments and medications for diseases and conditions.
 Natural history studies investigate normal human biology and the development of a particular disease.
 Screening studies determine if individuals may be suitable candidates for inclusion in a particular study.
 Training studies provide an opportunity for staff physicians and other health-care professionals to follow particular types of patients.

 Please visit our database of studies for details on those studies.
 Or speak with one of the specialists in our patient recruitment office, 1-800-411-1222.